markjnkim/es_mod/01-html/content/step-4-what-to-do.md

 > **Deep Dive:** Something you may have noticed is that our parent `text-align: center;` property also centered the SVG icons.
 This can be a bit confusing at first, since images definitely are not text, but `text-align` essentially centers everything inside of an element, text or otherwise.
 If you want to use `text-align` to center an image, though, you must apply it to the parent element, not the image itself.

-So it may seem like we're done now, but anytime we're given a design mock-up to follow, we need to be absolutely sure we covered everything.
+It may seem like we're done now, but anytime we're given a design mock-up to follow, we need to be absolutely sure we covered everything.
 Designers don't appreciate when developers say, "Eh, it's close enough."
 One thing that would be easy to overlook is the font size differences in the step titles:

 ![step title](./assets/step-4/600-step-span.png)